Sen. John McCain has surgery to remove blood clot from above eye

-Sen. John McCain underwent a surgical procedure on Friday to remove a blood clot from above his left eye, the Mayo Clinic said in a statement Saturday on behalf of the Arizona Republican.
+Republican Sen. John McCain underwent a surgical procedure to remove a blood clot from above his left eye on Friday and will spend the next week recovering in Arizona — an absence on Capitol Hill that could cause the delay of a key procedural vote on a health care bill.

+The minimally invasive surgery at the Mayo Clinic Hospital in Phoenix was a success and went "very well," the Mayo Clinic said.
+The 80-year-old senator from Arizona is in good spirits and resting comfortably, his office said.

+McCain’s absence could cause the Republican leadership to delay a procedural vote on a health care bill, as they will need 50 Republican senators to vote in support of moving on to the bill.

 "The Senator is resting comfortably at home and is in good condition.
 His Mayo Clinic doctors report that the surgery went 'very well' and he is in good spirits," the Mayo Clinic said.
 "Once the pathology information is available, further care will be discussed between doctors and the family."